 Off Official Official who is watching the action away from the ball.

-Hard Eye Primary area or matchup official should be watching
+Primary area or matchup official should be watching Hard Eye coverage.

-Soft Eye Secondary or peripheral area of responsibility
+Soft Eve Secondary or peripheral area of responsibility

-Lead Official Primary responsibility is the goal area (crease and goal line) and end line coverage.
+Lead Official Primary responsibility is the goal area (crease and goal line) and end line official.

-Trail Official Stays behind the play, helping to keep the ball between him and the Lead official.
 This official would have the 4-second goalie count (if used); any clearing counts (if used) and would assist the Lead official with any offensive counts (if used).